msveshnikov/learn-czech-autocode/README.md

 # TODO

 -   Add longer audition type of exercise inside, where user listen for longer text and answer question about text
 -   Add some achievements
--   Fix next exercise button goes nowhere
--   Add "speak to teacher" feature, using Haiku model, use simple Czech conversation mode (via prompt)